1,000+ Opportunities

 Save a search for “ENVIRONMENTAL PROTECTION AGENCY” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Assistance under this program is generally available to States, local governments, territories, Indian Tribes, and possessions of the U.S. (including the District of Columbia); public and private universities and colleges; public or private nonprofit institutions; and intertribal consortia.
+Search similar grants →According to the current listing, eligibility includes: Assistance under this program is generally available to States, local governments, territories, Indian Tribes, and possessions of the U.S. (including the District of Columbia); public and private universities and colleges; public or private nonprofit institutions; and intertribal consortia.
 Nonprofit organizations described in Section 501(c)(4) of the Internal Revenue Code that engage in lobbying activities as defined in Section 3 of the Lobbying Disclosure Act of 1995 are not eligible to apply.
 An intertribal consortium must meet the definition of eligibility in the Environmental Program Grants for Tribes Final Rule, at 40 CFR 35.504 (66 FR 3782.
 January 16, 2001) (FRL-6929-5) and be a non-profit organization within the meaning of 2 CFR 200.
 For certain competitive funding opportunities under this assistance listing, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Agency’s Assistance Agreement Competition Policy.
 For certain competitive funding opportunities under this assistance listing, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Agency’s Assistance Agreement Competition Policy.
 Eligible applicant types include: Local, Federally Recognized Indian/Native American/Alaska Native Tribal Government, Interstate Organization, State, U.S. State Government (including the District of Columbia), Tribal, U.S. Territory (or Possession) Government (including freely-associated states).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program